cchandre/KH/README.md

 ##  Parameter dictionary

-- *Method*: string; 'wavefunction', 'ionization', 'eigenstates'; choice of method
+- *Method*: string; 'eigenstates', 'wavefunction', 'HHG', 'ionization'; choice of method
+  - 'eigenstates': plot the first *k* eigenstates and eigenvalues of the potential specified in *InitialState[1]*, where *k* is equal to *InitialState[0]*+1
-  - 'wavefunction': displays the wavefunction as a function of time
+  - 'wavefunction': displays the wavefunction as a function of time obtained by integrating the TDSE equation
+  - 'HHG': compute the high-harmonic generation (HHG) spectrum as a function of time
   - 'ionization': computes the ionization probability as well as displaying the wavefunction as a function of time
-  - 'eigenstates': plot the first *k* eigenstates and eigenvalues of the potential specified in *InitialState[1]*, where *k* is equal to *InitialState[0]*+1

 ####
 - *laser_intensity*: float; intensity of the laser field in W cm<sup>-2</sup>